 Have you ever watched a young child painting her picture?
-The brush strokes may be large, the colors blindingly bright, the strokes bold and immediate, but the intense expression and level of focus on that child's face can be enlightening!
+The brush strokes may be large, the colors blindingly bright, the strokes bold and immediate, but the intense, yet natural expression and level of focus on that child's face can be enlightening!
 As authors, speakers, presenters and website providers, we too get to have our own version of such fun.

 We really can paint a kind of picture using words the trigger images in the mind's eye.
 How: look at how an artist paints an eye-catching picture.
 She makes use contrast, variety, bravery in color, individuality, and so on.
 Writers can achieve similar results using a balanced mix of tools including: words, sentences, phrases, layout and design.